opentap/LabVIEW/doc/LabVIEW.md

 ![Assembly Build Properties.png](images/Assembly_Build_Properties.png)

 Most other fields can be ignored, but it is crucial to specify the Source Files as illustrated below.
-Here you must export every vi of interest for calling directly from OpenTAP.
+Here you must export every VI of interest for calling directly from OpenTAP.

 ![Source Files Specification.png](images/Source_Files_Specification.png)